Interchanges Fees

 7. Transaction tokenization

 Merchants who tokenize their customers’ transactions may be charged lower interchange rates.
-To illustrate, in October 2021, Visa will begin offering reduced rates to merchants who tokenize their card transactions.
+To illustrate, in October 2021, Visa began offering reduced rates to merchants who tokenize their card transactions.
 Tokenization has been recognized as an effective way to improve transaction security.

 8. Rewards cards usage

-Many issuing banks offer rewards cards that contain perks such as cashback on purchases or frequent flier miles.
+Many issuing banks offer rewards cards for rewards programs that contain perks such as cashback on purchases or frequent flier miles.
 When a customer uses one of these types of cards, the merchant pays a higher interchange rate on that transaction.

 Retailers who use a tiered pricing plan will be especially hard hit by rewards cards transactions.
 A tiered plan frequently downgrades these sales to “non-qualified” status.
 This downgrade results in rates that are two to three times higher than “qualified” transaction rates.

 Each country’s interchange rates can vary, and merchants in the US generally pay the highest rates.
+The process of calculating interchange fees involves determining the rate percentage and applying a specific calculation formula.
 Although competition among credit card associations has helped to minimize rate increases, rates have continued to rise.

 Each credit card association uses its own rate percentage and calculation formula.
 The term “interchange qualification” refers to the categorization of a transaction to obtain its applicable rate.